Gonzalo2408/CardiacOCT-project/README.md

 ### Calcium

 Similarly, we also developed an algorithm that performs measurements in the calcium region.
 The script measures the calcium depth (similar as FCT), calcium thickness (the thickness of the biggest calcium plaque, perpendicular to the lumen) and calcium arc (similar as the lipid arc).
 In this case, the amount of calcium would indicate that the lesion there should be prepared before treating it with a stent.
 These values are calcium arc > 180º (score of 2 points), thickness > 0.5 mm (1 point).
-Another parameter which is not included is tbe calcium length (length of the calcium in the longitudinal axis), which  has a threshold of > 5 mm (1 point).
+Another parameter which is not included is the calcium length (length of the calcium in the longitudinal axis), which  has a threshold of > 5 mm (1 point).
 This gives a calcium score of 0-4 points.
 See [Fujino et al.](https://pubmed.ncbi.nlm.nih.gov/29400655/) for more information.

 ![Figure 3.
 Example of nnUNet prediction (left) with the calcium measurements (right)](assets/calcium_post_proc_img.png)